englhardt/OcalAPI.jl/README.md

 ### Active learning strategies
 This is a list of the available active learning strategies that are implemented in [OneClassActiveLearning.jl](https://github.com/englhardt/OneClassActiveLearning.jl):
 - Data-based query strategies
-  - MinimumMarginQs and ExpectedMinimumMarginQs [3]
+  - MinimumMarginPQs and ExpectedMinimumMarginPQs [3]
-  - MaximumEntropyQs [3]
+  - MaximumEntropyPQs [3]
-  - MaximumLossQs [4]
+  - MaximumLossPQs [4]
 - Model-based query strategies
-    - HighConfidenceQs [5]
+    - HighConfidencePQs [5]
-    - DecisionBoundaryQs
+    - DecisionBoundaryPQs
 - Hybrid query strategies
-    - NeighborhoodBasedQs [6]
+    - NeighborhoodBasedPQs [6]
-    - BoundaryNeighborCombination [7]
+    - BoundaryNeighborCombinationPQs [7]
 - Baselines
-  - RandomQs
+  - RandomPQs
-  - RandomOutlierQs
+  - RandomOutlierPQs

 ## Authors
 We welcome contributions and bug reports.